Larry Taylor: 1970s

 In 1972, Larry joined his brother Mel's band to play on the Ventures album Rock and Roll Forever.
-Canned Heat member Harvey "The Snake" Mandel also played on the album.
+Canned Heat member Harvey "the Snake" Mandel also played on the album.

-In 1974, Taylor became part of The Hollywood Fats Band led by Mike "Hollywood Fats" Mann.
+In 1974, Taylor became part of the Hollywood Fats Band led by Mike "Hollywood Fats" Mann.
 The pair joined Canned Heat for a King Biscuit Flower Hour concert in 1979.
 The bands history started around 1973/1974 when Hollywood Fats met Al Blake, Fred Kaplan, Jerry Smith and George "Harmonica" Smith, who were the touring members for Muddy Waters at the time.
 Fats was invited to be Water's sideman.
-Fats soon invited Taylor to replace Smith, and the band started touring as "The Hollywood Fats band".
+Fats soon invited Taylor to replace Smith, and the band started touring as "the Hollywood Fats band".
 It was the first professional band Taylor played upright bass in.
 Taylor and Fats also returned to Canned Heat for two years (1978-1980).
 The Hollywood Fats band ended when Fats died tragically of a heart attack in 1986, aged 32.

 When he left John Mayall in 1977, Taylor started studying playing upright bass.
 Taylor became a leading exponent and practitioner of the acoustic upright bass in the contemporary blues scene.
 He was quite prominently seen with his upright bass in the live blues film, Lightning in a Bottle.
 He started playing upright bass with Rod Piazza, eventually cutting ties with him when Honey Piazza started getting involved as he thought that "she couldn't play" and "she was horrible".

 1980s–2010s

 Taylor returned to Canned Heat again for five years in 1987.
 Taylor recorded Reheated in 1988, again with Canned Heat.
 He also briefly toured with them again from 1996 to 1997.

 In 2002, the surviving members of the Hollywood Fats band reformed.
 Not wanting to be a ghost band, they changed the name to "Hollywood Blue Flames".

-In 2010, Taylor and Harvey "The Snake" Mandel reunited with Adolfo "Fito" de la Parra and the rest of the current Canned Heat line-up to perform certain shows.
-Taylor, Mandel and de la Parra were all in the line-up that played Woodstock.
+In 2010, Taylor and Mandel reunited with Adolfo "Fito" de la Parra and the rest of the current Canned Heat lineup to perform certain shows.
+Taylor, Mandel and de la Parra were all in the lineup that played Woodstock.
 The three members of Canned Heat's Woodstock line-up toured extensively from 2010 to 2014.

 He was featured in a concert DVD released in winter 2013, from the album Time Brings About A Change by Floyd Dixon.
-This concert features three elder piano players – Dixon, Pinetop Perkins and Henry Gray — and was filmed at the Rhythm Room in Phoenix, Arizona on 1 and 2 June 2006.
+This concert features three elder piano players – Dixon, Pinetop Perkins and Henry Gray — and was filmed at the Rhythm Room in Phoenix, Arizona, on 1 and 2 June 2006.

 Taylor played on numerous Tom Waits albums and was the bass player in his touring band.
 He appeared with Waits on Late Night with Conan O'Brien, The Tonight Show, Late Show with David Letterman (in 2012) and a show hosted by Jon Stewart.
 He played on ten of Waits' studio albums released between 1980 and 2011.

 In 2014, Taylor was nominated for a Blues Music Award in the 'Best Instrumentalist – Bass' category.